-- o MGMT 370 Hotel and Restaurant Chain Management - o MKTG 371 Travel and Tourism Marketing - o MKTG 350l Marketing Individual Internship

-- o ENTR 490 Challenges and Choices in Small Business and Entrepreneurship or - o MGMT 499 Case Studies in Strategic Management
+- o MGMT 370 Hotel and Restaurant Chain Management - MKTG 371 Travel and Tourism Marketing - o MKTG 350I Marketing Individual Internship - 5.
+Capstone (Choose one of the following) - ENTR 490 Challenges and Choices in Small Business and Entrepreneurship or - o MGMT 499 Case Studies in Strategic Management

-\ Free waiver examinations are available for "testing out" of these courses.
+Free waiver examinations are available for "testing out" of these courses.
 Contact your advisor or the College of Management Advising Center for information.